DistributedScience/Distributed-CellProfiler/documentation/DCP-documentation/step_2_submit_jobs.md

 Essentially, if your data follows a regular structure (such as N rows, N columns, N grouping, a particular structure for output, etc.), you may find it useful to take and modify this file for your own usage.
 We recommend new users use the `submitJobs` pathway, as it will help users understand the kinds of information Distributed-CellProfiler needs in order to run properly, but once they are comfortable with it they may find `run_batch_general.py` helps them create jobs faster in the future.

-As of Distributed-CellProfiler 2.2.0, `run_batch_general.py` has been reformatted as a CLI tool with greatly enhances customizeability.
+As of Distributed-CellProfiler 2.2.0, `run_batch_general.py` has been reformatted as a CLI tool with greatly enhanced customizeability.
 `run_batch_general.py` must be passed 5 pieces of information:

 ### Required inputs